xieyy46/SingleMod-v1/README.md

 * `motif`: motif specified.
 * `rep`: experiment batch index, used to set seed when split data into train, validate and test set, default is 0.
 * `g`: cuda index, default is 0
-* `d`: the absolute quantification data of m6A, its most basic format is as follow:
+* `d`: the absolute quantification data of modification, its most basic format is as follow:
 (chromosome location-1  location  *  methylation_rate  strand  kmer)
 chr1    15878   15879   *  0.0290404       -       CGCCAAGCT
 chr1    15939   15940   *  0.028949549999999998    -       AGGGAGCTC